Important exam information

 Bags will be stored in each exam venue as directed by the exam supervisors.
 If no space is available in the exam venue, you will be asked to leave your bag outside.
 If this is the case, it is important to note that Western Sydney University takes no responsibility for items left outside exam venues.
 There are lockers located on each campus that are free for students to use – just swipe your student ID card.

 What can't I take into the exam venue?

 You can't take the following items into your exam venue:

 1. Textbooks or other reference material unless specified on the exam paper.
-You should speak to your Unit Coordinator to clarify permitted items for exams.
+You should speak to your Subject Coordinator to clarify permitted items for exams.

 2. Rough working paper or notes of any kind including those written on rulers, erasers and calculator covers.
 'Rough' work should be done on the reverse side of pages of the answer booklet.